Complexity of the Ackermann fragment with one leading existential quantifier: Conclusions

 \section{Conclusions}

-In this short note we have filled a gap in the literature around prefix fragments by proving that the complexity of the satisfiability problem of the Ackermann fragment becomes \textsc{ExpTime}-complete, if we allow the sentences to contain at most one leading existential quantifier.
+In this paper we have fixed an error in the literature around prefix fragments by proving that the complexity of the satisfiability problem of the Ackermann fragment becomes \textsc{ExpTime}-complete, if we allow the sentences to contain at most one leading existential quantifier.
+To prove the \textsc{ExpTime} upper bound, we designed an alternating polynomial space procedure which tries to essentially construct a model for the input sentence.

 There are still open problems concerning the complexity of certain prefix fragments.
-Perhaps the most challenging one would be to determine the exact complexity of the Ackermann fragment extend with a single unary function.
+Perhaps the most challenging one would be to determine the exact complexity of the Ackermann fragment extended with a single unary function.
 This fragment was proved to be decidable in \cite{Shelah1977DecidabilityOA}, but for a complete proof we refer the reader to the book \cite{borger97}.